kelicia/mackup/README.md

 problem: I don't really spend time installing stuff, mostly downloading: I spend time configuring it.

-For years, I've used a personnal shell script that was copying known config files into Subversion, Git or Dropbox, and linked them into my home.
+For years, I've used a personal shell script that was copying known config files into Subversion, Git or Dropbox, and linked them into my home.
 But I felt a lot of us had the same problem: Making a more generic tool could help others and I could get help from others to support more apps in the tool.